 As a member of the Washington Teachers’ Union (WTU), you are entitled to a deep discount in the fees for a variety of teacher leadership and adult learning opportunities designed to enhance your professional growth.
 WTU’s professional development courses are all research-based, peer-to-peer and solution-driven.

 They help teachers build content knowledge and mastery of pedagogical strategies.
 All WTU courses are aligned to the DCPS IMPACT Teaching and Learning Framework and Essential Practices Standards 1 through 5.
-Classes need at least 5 paid registrants to officially move forward.
+Classes need at least 10 paid registrants to officially move forward.
+The WTU's Fall Course Catalogue can be downloaded here.
+To register for courses online, please visit our online registration page here!

 As a member of the Washington Teachers’ Union (WTU), you are entitled to a deep discount in the fees for a variety of teacher leadership and adult learning opportunities designed to enhance your professional growth.